 Starting a small business always comes with a little bit of risk.
 Your venture may not pan out as planned, or it may take more time than expected to turn a profit.
 These risks are unavoidable, and every business owner must contend with them.
 As a business owner when there’s risk, it’s good to have business insurance for unforeseeable events.

 Then there are other risks, like an employee who gets injured, a chef’s kitchen that catches fire or a criminal who steals inventory.
-For these types of risk, business owners can prepare themselves with various types of insurance.
+For these types of risk, business owners can prepare themselves with various types of business insurance.

 - Property insurance.

 - Liability insurance.

 Here’s what you need to know about these types of business insurance and more: